spinnaker/spinnaker.github.io/guides/tutorials/codelabs/halyard-getting-started/index.md

 SSH into the VM.
 We specify port forwarding because at the end of this exercise you'll be port forwarding from this VM to Spinnaker running in the Kubernetes cluster.
 That is, you'll be port forwarding twice: from your workstation browser to this GCE VM, and from this GCE VM to the Kubernetes cluster.

+> :warning: You need to SSH into the Halyard host VM from your local
+> workstation; SSHing from [Cloud Shell](https://cloud.google.com/shell/) or
+> another VM won't open the necessary SSH tunnels that will allow your local
+> web browser to access Spinnaker.

 ```bash
 gcloud compute ssh $HALYARD_HOST \
     --project=$GCP_PROJECT \